Adaptive variational simulation for open quantum systems: Introduction

-Variational algorithms have been shown to be capable for solving real and imaginary time evolutions, non-Hermitian quantum mechanics for non-equilibrium systems, open quantum systems and general first-order differential equations~\cite{Benjamin_prl_2020}.
+Variational algorithms have been shown to be capable of solving real and imaginary time evolutions \cite{shen2017, mcardle2019variational, AVQITE}, excited states \cite{zhang2021adaptive}, thermal states \cite{getelina2023}, non-Hermitian quantum mechanics for non-equilibrium systems \cite{fogedby1995continuum}, open quantum systems and general first-order differential equations~\cite{Benjamin_prl_2020}.
 In this paper, we present a compact approach for solving the Lindblad equation using a time-dependent adaptive variational method.
-Our strategy to generate NISQ-friendly ans\"atze is built upon adaptive variational quantum dynamics simulations (AVQDS)~\cite{Yao2021-is}.
+Our strategy to generate NISQ-friendly ans\"atze is built upon adaptive variational quantum dynamics simulations (AVQDS)~\cite{Yao2021-is} and its imaginary-time counterpart (AVQITE) \cite{AVQITE}.
+Distinct from previous works, our focus is on the dynamics of open quantum systems, rather than the closed system dynamics or ground state solutions typically explored.
 The main idea is to reformulate the Lindblad equation as a Schr\"odinger equation with an effective non-Hermitian Hamiltonian, and utilizing a quantum computer to simulate the evolution of the normalized state vector while employing a classical computer to record its norm.
-To facilitate this process, we have developed an unrestricted adaptive protocol that addresses the challenge of establishing a reasonable threshold for the McLachlan distance.
+The presence of both unitary and dissipative elements in the equation complicates the adaptive process, as it lacks a pre-defined lower bound, rendering the establishment of a practical threshold impractical.
+To address this challenge, we have developed an unrestricted adaptive protocol, specifically tailored to circumvent the difficulties in setting a feasible threshold for the McLachlan distance.

-To showcase the efficacy of our algorithm, we simulate the open quantum system dynamics of a quantum annealing (QA) process, focusing on the alternating-sector-chain (ASC) problem as described in~\cite{Mishra2018-ff}.
+To showcase the efficacy of our algorithm, we simulate the open quantum system dynamics of a quantum annealing (QA) process, focusing on the alternating-sector-chain (ASC) problem as described in~\cite{Mishra2018-ff, Reichardt2004-kd}.
 QA is a quantum meta-heuristic algorithm that is commonly implemented on analog quantum hardware.
 Although our algorithm is specifically designed for gate-based quantum computers, simulating QA hardware highlights its applicability to a wider range of use cases, such as analyzing artificial quantum systems.
+Furthermore, the ASC problem stands out as an effective toy problem to benchmark open-system algorithms.
+On one hand, the system is integrable in the closed-system case because its Hamiltonian can be transformed into a free-fermion model by Jordan-Wigner transformation.
+On the other hand, the introduction of local dephasing and amplitude damping noise perturb the free-fermion model and make it a non-trivial task to simulate the quantum dynamics.
+Given that dephasing and amplitude damping represent two of the most prevalent quantum noise models, holding significant relevance in real-world applications~\cite{Hu2022-su, Kamakari2022-yr, jose_2023}, the open-system ASC problem serves as a ideal test platform for open-system algorithms.

 We demonstrate our algorithm on both the noiseless simulator and IBM quantum hardware.
 Our results show good quantitative and qualitative agreement with the exact solution.
 Furthermore, we perform numerical analysis of the resource requirement to simulate small systems, and find polynomial scaling with respect to either the system size or the desired accuracy.
 These results provide compelling evidence that open quantum system simulation is within the capability of near-term quantum devices.